 3 ways to boost your confidence before a date

 1. Start seeing things differently

-Talk to your friends
+3. Talk to your friends

-If this article gave you the confidence to find your match, try eHarmony today!Join Now
+If this article gave you the confidence to find your match, try eharmony today!Join Now